SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 Creating a Table from a SELECT Query
 -----------------------------------------
-The following example shows how to create a table from a SELECT query:
+The following is an example of the syntax used to create a table from a SELECT query:

 .. code-block:: postgres

    CREATE TABLE users_uk AS SELECT * FROM users WHERE country = 'United Kingdom';

-You can use a :ref:`CREATE TABLE AS <create_table_as>` statement to create a new table from the results of a SELECT query.
+For more information on creating a new table from the results of a SELECT query, see :ref:`CREATE TABLE AS <create_table_as>`.

 Creating a Table with a Clustering Key
 ----------------------------------------------